Nasturtium

 Flowers last 4-6 hours at room temperature, 24-48 hours refrigerated between barely-damp paper towels.
 They do not dry well.

-Related crops: Cucumber, Zucchini
+Related crops: Cucumber, Squash

 Related reading: Companion Planting Basics - what the evidence actually says about nasturtiums as a trap crop and aphid management